 If you’ve ever caught yourself wishing you could bleach your wood floors, toss a sheepskin over a dining chair, or paint your space in a minimalist-approved color palette, chances are you've been wooed by Scandinavian design.
-The Nordic countries (Denmark, Finland, Iceland, Norway, and Sweden (and include territories Faroe Islands, Greenland, and Åland) have a major impact on the global design scene.
+These days, Nordic countries Denmark, Finland, Iceland, Norway, and Sweden (and include territories Faroe Islands, Greenland, and Åland) have a major impact on the global design scene.
 And if you want in on the trend, it begs the question: Where exactly should you shop for Scandinavian furniture and décor?
 We're here to help.

-It seems you could add Scandinavian flair to just about every area of your home using Skagerak’s inventory.
+It seems you could add Scandinavian flair to just about every area of your home with Skagerak’s inventory.
 Take a peek at its site, and then check the list of retailers for buyer’s satisfaction.

 It may not seem worth it to order brushes all the way from Sweden, but a good brush is hard to find.
-Whether it’s for bathroom, kitchen, or cleaning purposes, Iris Hantverk's handmade brushes are worth the shipping.
+Whether for bathroom, kitchen, or cleaning purposes, Iris Hantverk's handmade brushes are worth the shipping.

 Originally designed in 1949, the String shelving systems are proof that Scandinavian design is timeless.

-The Lassen brothers, Mogens and Flemming, may not be around anymore, but their designs live on thanks to by Lassen.
+The Lassen brothers, Mogens and Flemming, may not be around anymore, but their designs lives on thanks to by Lassen.
 The iconic Kubus 4 candelabra is just the tip of the iceberg that is their genius.

 Saana ja Olli